kihyvari/bootcamp-demo/README.md

    * Demo project about visualizing railway traffic data from digitraffic.fi/api

-   * mostly a playground with random features
+   * Mostly a playground with random features

    * Documentation is a work in progress